oroinc/documentation/crm/user_guide_marketing_tools/magento/rfm_user/index.rst

   .. image:: /admin_guide/img/rfm/rfm_accountview2.png
-     :alt: Order history data differs for each channel
+     :alt: RFM metrics is different for each of the customer records displayed

 .. toctree::
    :hidden: